Pistol Range

 Long Range Handgun

-At PCGC, Long Range Handguns are shot off a bench, typically using a front rest or bipod.
-The competition is designed to attract club members that already have a suitable handgun (perhaps for other competitions or hunting) – and has equipment rules devised to avoid making this simply a “pistol benchrest” match.
-The competition is divided into classes for both centerfire and rimfire handguns – shot simultaneously at different ranges and different ends of the firing line.
+In the PCGC competition, Long Range Handguns are shot off a bench, typically using a front rest or bipod.
+Although steady rests are allowed and encouraged, equipment rules are devised to emphasize hunting-style handguns and avoid making this simply a “pistol benchrest” match.
+The competition is divided into classes for factory and custom handguns, as well as centerfire and rimfire handguns– shot simultaneously at different ranges from different ends of the firing line.
+The top shooter in each class is awarded a cash prize drawn from the registration fees.

-Center Fire Factory (shot at 300 yards)
+• Center Fire Factory (shot at 300 yards)

-Center Fire Specialty and Custom (shot at 300 yards)
+• Center Fire Specialty and Custom (shot at 300 yards)

-Center Fire Intermediate 200 yard (shot at 200 yards)
+• Center Fire Intermediate 200 yard (shot at 200 yards)

-Small Bore Intermediate 200 yard (shot at 200 yards)
+• Small Bore Intermediate 200 yard (shot at 200 yards)

-Bullseye Small Bore (shot at 100 yards)
+• Bullseye Small Bore (shot at 100 yards)

-Small Bore Specialty and Custom (shot at 100 yards)
+• Small Bore Specialty and Custom (shot at 100 yards)

 Equipment rules are as follows:

-Center Fire Specialty and Custom.
-This class takes in custom-built and chassis pistols that do not maintain an original factory configuration.
+Center Fire Specialty and Custom: This class takes in custom-built and chassis pistols that do not maintain an original factory configuration.
 The class also can include “factory” handguns whose weight or scope power exceeds that permitted in factory class.
 Maximum weight with all attachments is 10.0 lbs (not including bipod).
 Maximum overall firearm length is 26 inches.
 No limit on scope power.
 Shot at 300 yards.

-Small Bore Intermediate 200-yard.
-This class primarily is intended for small-bore handguns that exceed the barrel length and weight limits of the Bullseye small-bore class.
+Small Bore Intermediate 200-yard: This class primarily is intended for small bore handguns that exceed the barrel length and weight limits of the Bullseye small-bore class.
 It is optionally interchangeable with the Small Bore Specialty and Custom class, and is offered as a 200-yard match to provide greater challenge to small bore competitors.
 Maximum weight with all attachments is 10 lbs (not including bipod).
 Maximum overall firearm length is 26 inches.
 No limit on scope power.
 Shot at 200 yards.

-Bullseye (Small Bore).
-This class primarily is intended for (but not limited to) semi-automatic target handguns such as those produced by S&W, Colt, Ruger, and Hi Standard.
+Bullseye (Small Bore): This class primarily is intended for (but not limited to) semi-automatic target handguns such as those produced by S&W, Colt, Ruger and Hi-Standard.
 It also may include other handgun designs that meet the class barrel length, weight, and scope power limits and do not offer a significant inherent advantage.
 Maximum barrel length is 6 inches.
 Maximum weight with all attachments is 4.5 lbs.
 Maximum scope power is 12X.
 Braces are not permitted.
 Shot at 100 yards.

-Small Bore Specialty and Custom.
-This class primarily is intended for small-bore handguns that exceed the barrel length and weight limits of the Bullseye small-bore class.
+Small Bore Specialty and Custom: This class primarily is intended for small-bore handguns that exceed the barrel length and weight limits of the Bullseye small-bore class.
 It is optionally interchangeable with the Small Bore Intermediate 200-yard class.
 Maximum weight with all attachments is 10.0 lbs (not including bipod).
 Maximum overall length of the firearm is 26 inches.
 No limit on scope power.
 Shot at 100 yards.

-The Match Director reserves the right to reassign handgun classifications on site to keep the “playing field” as level and fair as possible.
+The Match Director reserves the right to reassign handgun classifications on-site to keep the “playing field” as level and fair as possible.

 Polk County Gun Club Groundhog targets for practice are available in the Clubhouse.
 (Request that anyone taking targets pick up no more than necessary so that everyone wanting one can get one.)